chenc17/sudoku/README.md

 ## Synopsis

-This Sudoku program can:
+This Sudoku program can: <br />
-1. Generate Sudoku puzzles: each puzzle will be written to its own text file… a corresponding solution will also be written to its own text file
+1. Generate Sudoku puzzles: each puzzle will be written to its own text file… <br />
+    a corresponding solution will also be written to its own text file <br />
-2. Solve Sudoku puzzles: the program can take in a text file that contains an unsolved Sudoku puzzle and either create a file containing the solved puzzle or inform the user that the puzzle is unsolvable (see test_puzzle.txt for an example of how to format an input puzzle)
+2. Solve Sudoku puzzles: the program can take in a text file that contains an unsolved Sudoku puzzle <br />
+    and either create a file containing the solved puzzle or inform the user that the puzzle is unsolvable <br /> (see test_puzzle.txt for an example of how to format an input puzzle) <br />

 ## Running and Navigating Program